balena-os/balena-engine/DEVELOPMENT.md

 * This is something we need to look deeper, but I have seen some errors in automated tests when using very recent kernel versions.
 This happens because of changes in some kernel interface.
-AFAIR, this was fixed upstream, but yet brought to balenaEngine.
+AFFAIR, this was fixed upstream, but yet brought to balenaEngine.
     * I know this is a very vage tip -- just be aware that things like this can happen.